DanielJonesEB/engineerbetter.com/_posts/2016-07-01-brain-aligned-delivery.markdown

 Having discussed various business practices that create friction between work and the human brain, I go on to suggest some practices that align better with our biology.

 Research has shown that extrinsic motivators can be counter-productive, so instead we should focus on _instrinsic_ motivators: things that people _like_, rather than _want_.
-The SCARF model is a proprietary attempt to codify this, although I'm not it's biggest fan and think "Status" in particular is dangerous.
+The SCARF model is a proprietary attempt to codify this, although I'm not its biggest fan and think "Status" in particular is dangerous.

 I suggest bestowing _recognition_ rather than status, and in particular having recognised 'go-to' experts in your teams.
 Those recognised experts will feel rewarded by this, and they also get the opportunity to help others, which is another intrinsic motivator in adults.
 In practical terms, knowledge disseminates to new starters more easily.